linyinfeng/oranc/README.md

 OCI Registry As Nix Cache.

+Use an OCI registry (typically, [ghcr.io](https://ghcr.io)) to distribute binary caches of your Nix packages!

 ## Usage

 Try [oranc.li7g.com](https://oranc.li7g.com).
 It's better to self-host an instance.
 If you do so, please replace all `oranc.li7g.com` below with your instance.